On average, 1,500 people die each year waiting for a liver transplant.

 Q: How much of my liver is removed?

 A: The percentage of the liver that’s removed from the donor depends on the age and size of the person receiving the transplant.
 Typically, with adult-to-adult donation, about 50 to 60 percent of the liver is removed from the donor and transplanted into the recipient.
 If you’re donating to a child, about 25 percent of the liver is removed.

 Q: Do I need to have the same blood type as the recipient to donate?

 A: No. Having a compatible blood type is no longer required.

 Q: How long does it take for a donor to recover from a transplant?

 A: Once donors are discharged from the hospital, they typically return to their normal daily activities, including showering and getting dressed, within about one week.
-Most donors can return to work within six to 12 weeks; after three months, donors tend to be back to their pre-donation level of health.
+Most donors can return to work within six to 12 weeks; after three months, donors tend to be back to their former level of health.
 However, throughout the recovery process, you will return to the hospital for routine check-ups.

 To register to be a living donor and save a life, please visit UPMC Transplant Services.